SeloSlav/tindermation/README.md

 ![Tindermation Logo](https://github.com/santafebound/tindermation/blob/master/web_hi_res_512.png)

 ## Description
 Tindermation is an automation script that swipes right on every single encounter.
 It also sends corny pick-up lines for each match.
-This project was forked from @freelobot and updated for use in the latest Tinder installations.
+This project was forked from <a href="https://github.com/freelobot">freelobot</a> and updated for use in the latest Tinder installations.

 ## Example Output
 ```